theoneone/uibk_parsys_19/proseminar/01/exercise 1.md

 	-pe parallel-environment number-of-slots:
 	Reserve number-of-slots CPU cores (number-of-slots may be a range min-max, if max cores are not available, then  SGE tries to run the job on a fewer number of cores, but not less then min #cores), available environments are :
-		- openmpi-Xperhost - X processors per host (number-of-slots must be multiple of X)
+		- openmpi-Xperhost number-of-slots - X processors per host (number-of-slots must be multiple of X)
-		- openmpi-fillup - fill every host with processes to its host process limit
+		- openmpi-fillup number-of-slots - fill every host with processes to its host process limit
 		- openmp - for threaded applications (OpenMP)

 	-i path - path to the file to provide stdin data.